MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 You can edit the name and description for a catalog.
 Users see this information in an access package's details.

-1. In the Marketing blade, in the left navigation, select **Overview**.
+1. In the Marketing page, in the left navigation, select **Overview**.

 2. On the top menu, select **Edit**.